 In the product description, give as many details as you can.
 List the measurements, materials, durability, origin, and special features such as accessories.
 Make it even more interesting by telling a short tale about the product’s history, design inspiration, or unique craftwork.
 Adding these extra details will help your SEO too, so it’s a win/win.

 3. Your store doesn’t look trustworthy

 Online shoppers are becoming more aware of site security and the risks of giving out their personal information, and that’s a good thing.
 But it also means that they might be more skeptical of completing a purchase if your online store doesn’t display some markers of trustworthiness.

 Fortunately, all Jimdo websites are already equipped with HTTPS encryption, so that your customers’ data is safe.
 Other indicators of trust that can help, like:

-- displaying reviews and testimonials from real customers (here are some widgets we recommend that can help)
+- displaying reviews and testimonials from real customers.

 - Using a simple design without a lot of gimmicks.

 For more on creating a website that people can feel sure about, check out our post How to Build a Website Customers Will Trust.
 Also, if you have customers in the EU, make sure you’re aware of some of the data protection practices in the new GDPR regulations.